GSA/plainlanguage.gov/_pages/examples/awards/award-9.md

   We are updating our computer systems for the year 2000.
 This also allows us to update the way we store our records and process our claims.
 This is a perfect opportunity for you to update your records as well.
 This letter will explain what we have done to update our records and what you can do to update yours.
 {: .example-side-by-side}

+The rewritten letter significantly simplifies the message in language and format.
+VBA presents the information in its written letter in questions and answers and provides very direct and simply stated answers compared with the "before" version, which is very vague in its purpose.
+The language is directed to the second person making a better connection with the intended audience of the letter.
+VBA uses questions and answers to:

+- Clearly organize the information in the letter
+- Make it easier for the recipient to understand
+- Tell how addressees can get help if they need it

 ### VBA Is Tracking Savings